Contents

 Can Bonds Be a Risky Investment?

 The fact is, bonds can be a risky investment.
 With how bonds work, you may not find your traditional investment risks, but they exist.
-The first thing that can impact bonds is economic conditions, like inflation and interest rate changes.
+The first thing that can affect bonds is economic conditions, such as inflation and interest rate changes.
 If bond prices and interest rates rise after you get your bond, you could be missing out on predictable income.
 In this case, you could lose money, but a diversified portfolio can help to mitigate your risk.

 Another risk with bonds is default risk.
-In this case, the bond issuer defaults on the bond and is unable to make the interest payments or repay the principal amount.
-The largest risk of this happening is with corporate bonds and companies that have a larger credit risk.
+In this case, the bond issuer defaults on the bond and is unable to make interest payments or repay the principal.
+The greatest risk of this happening is with corporate bonds and companies with higher credit risk.
 However, as long as the issuer pays, you’re okay.

-When holding bonds, even if you receive interest payments, the issuer's credit ratings are a big deal.
+When holding bonds, even if you receive interest payments, the issuer’s credit ratings are a big deal.
 This can lower the market value of the bonds issued and cause you to lose money.
 Some other risks are liquidity, reinvestment and even call risks.
-If the bonds aren’t traded frequently, this can make them hard to sell at a fair price.
+If bonds aren’t traded frequently, they can be hard to sell at a fair price.
 If the rates drop, reinvesting your funds can also cause you to lose money.
-There’s also a risk of it being called, meaning that it gets redeemed before it matures.
+There’s also a risk of it being called, meaning it’s redeemed before it matures.

 Using Bonds for Retirement Income

 When it comes to using bonds for retirement, some fund managers recommend investing them in Registered Retirement Savings Plans.
 You don’t have to pay taxes on accrued interest and capital gains until you start using the funds for retirement income.
-While these can be used for a variety of debt securities, including exchange-traded funds, bonds tend to be overlooked for retirement income.
+While these can be used for a variety of debt securities, including exchange-traded funds, bonds are often overlooked for retirement income.

 When it comes to bonds and retirement, getting investment advice from investment firms or other investment professionals is a good idea.
 They can help you with existing bonds, bond sales, and even secondary markets.
 They can even help you borrow money from existing funds to raise money for others.